brycegit/brycegit.github.io/src/pages/debug-rerenders-using-hooks/index.md

 )
 ```

 Side note: while you can use `React.memo` to manually prevent rerenders once you find the issue, I highly recommend dealing with the root cause -- which is more often than not a prop that is being unnecessarily recreated on every render.
-Otherwise you'll end up band-aiding every component with `React.memo` which will result in lots data being stored in memory.
+Otherwise you'll end up band-aiding every component with `React.memo` which will result in lots equality checks, plus data being stored in memory.

+### Profiler
+Another helpful tool to debug rerenders is the [Profiler in DevTools](https://reactjs.org/blog/2018/09/10/introducing-the-react-profiler.html).
+This will give you a visual indication of _what_ is rerendering, but it is not as helpful in determining _why_ a rerender happens.

+Again, often the root cause is a prop reference that has changed, and `React.memo` is the only tool I've found that helps identify reference changes.

 If you have other tools or tips for perf debugging with Hooks [let me know!](https://twitter.com/BryceDooley)